 Marketplaces have existed for centuries.
 Where once it was a main street in a small town or a mall in the suburbs, sellers benefitted from proximity to one another because they could draw customers by offering convenience and selection.
 Today, a myriad of online marketplaces fulfill that same role, aggregating large customer bases, which attracts commission paying sellers, generating flywheel scale effects which feed back into further customer acquisition.Competitors offering online legal or document services include H&R Block (NYSE:HRB) as well as private companies Jackson Hewitt and Rocket Lawyer.

-LegalZoom's revenue growth over the last three years has been mediocre, averaging 14.5% annually.
-This quarter, LegalZoom beat analyst estimates but reported a mediocre 7.6% year on year revenue growth, in line with analysts' expectations.
+LegalZoom's revenue growth over the last three years has been mediocre, averaging 13.4% annually.
+This quarter, LegalZoom reported lacklustre 3.04% year-on-year revenue growth, in line with analysts' expectations.

-Guidance for the next quarter indicates LegalZoom is expecting revenue to grow 1.91% year on year to $167 million, slowing down from the 8.93% year-over-year increase in revenue the company had recorded in the same quarter last year.
-Ahead of the earnings results the analysts covering the company were estimating sales to grow 1.45% over the next twelve months.
+Guidance for the next quarter indicates LegalZoom is expecting revenue to grow 3.62% year on year to $160 million, slowing down from the 4.42% year-on-year increase it recorded in the same quarter last year.
+Ahead of the earnings results, analysts covering the company were projecting sales to grow 4.94% over the next 12 months.

-As a online marketplace, LegalZoom generates revenue growth both by growing the number of users on the platform and the average user size in dollars.
+As an online marketplace, LegalZoom generates revenue growth by increasing both the number of users on its platform and the average order size in dollars.

-Over the last two years the number of LegalZoom's paying users, a key usage metric for the company, grew 11.3% annually to 1.5 million.
+Over the last two years, LegalZoom's users, a key performance metric for the company, grew 11.3% annually to 1.55 million.
 This is decent growth for a consumer internet company.